Reino-p/projectrepo/README.md

 🟢 Run XAMPP Control Panel and start up APACHE & mySQL

-🟢 Import the sql file to seup the database for application functionality
+🟢 Import the sql file to setup the database for application functionality

 =========  Development  ========